percona/pmm/docs/details/dashboards/dashboard-mysql-innodb-details.md

 ### Row Lock Blocking

-Percent of Active Sections which are blocked due to waiting on Innodb Row Locks.
+Percent of Active Sections which are blocked due to waiting on InnoDB Row Locks.

 ### Row Writes per Trx